xiximitho/tgimd/README.md

 # Thanks God It's Magic Day !

-A Flutter project that intends to be an companion MTG app to use in friday night magic.
+A Flutter project that intends to be a companion MTG app to use in physical Magic.

 ## Getting Started